nst-guide/terrain/README.md

 ### Source data

-Since my map is focused on the continental United States, I use data from the US Geological Survey (USGS), which is more accurate but limited to the US.
+Since my map is focused on the continental United States, I use data from the US Geological Survey (USGS), which has high accuracy but is limited to the US.
 If you're interested in creating a map with international scope, check out [30-meter SRTM data](http://dwtkns.com/srtm30m/), which is generally the most accurate worldwide source available.
+Most of the code in this repository is applicable to other DEM sources with few modifications.

 Regarding the USGS data, they have a few sources available: